swangarch/zero2ml/README.md

 ### 2. Logistic Regression ✅

-Logistic regression is implemented with Python, mainly used for binary classification tasks, can perfom one-vs-all tasks.

-This project builds a generalized logistic regression classifier to predict a Hogwarts house based on student features.
+This project builds a generalized logistic regression classifier in python to predict a Hogwarts house based on student features.

-It applies a one-vs-all strategy to handle the multi-class setting.
+Logistic regression is usually used for binary classification tasks, this project applies a one-vs-all strategy to handle the multi-class setting.
 The implementation is highly modular and encapsulated, so the same class can be reused for other datasets.
 Thus, it serves as a flexible solution for general multi-class linear classification problems.

+This project also includes a data science part with analysis and visualization to better understand the dataset.

 #### 📖 Programs